MECH2-at-Github/MEC2Functions-PROD/README.md

   * Retains selected provider when switching biweekly period.

 * CaseServiceAuthorizationOverview:
   * [ Create Billing Form ] loads a page to create, fill, and save a manual billing form for the current period with all county fields filled.
-If there is more than one child, a billing form 'page 2' is created with a $0 copay.
+A billing form 'page 2' is created for each child.
   * [ Open Provider Address Page ] loads the ProviderAddress page.

 * CaseSpecialLetter: